rashevskyv/dbi/README_ENG.md

 4: **Installed games**, to view installed games.

 В **Installed games** all installed games are displayed from both in NAND (internal memory of the Switch) and SD card.
 To dump installed games to your PC in .NSP format, just copy the folder with the name of the game from Installed games to your PC.
 A common ticket with completely cleared personal information is generated based on your personalized ticket.
 Your dump will be in separated files - the game itself, the update and DLC.
 If cheats or mods have been installed for the game, they will be located in the `Mods & Cheats` folder.
 You  can also dump a single combined multicontent file containing the game itself, the update and all DLC.
 This file is located right at the root of the **Installed games** section.
-The generated dbi `InstalledApplications.csv` is also stored here, with a table of the list of installed games, their TitleID and the current version.
+The generated DBI `InstalledApplications.csv` is also stored here, with a table of the list of installed games, their TitleID and the current version.

 5: **MicroSD install**
 Drop or copy your **NSP** or **NSZ** files in this folder.
 When the transfer is complete the game will be installed on the **SD card** of your console.
 When installing NSZ files, keep in mind that their actual size may differ greatly from their original size after installation: so if for example you start with 2GB free on your memory card and you do not have enough space to install an NSZ of 1GB in size, that is because NSZ files are compressed and must be decompressed for installation.